British Gymnastics Commitment to Safeguarding

 If an incident or concern is immediate and you think a child is in immediate danger of abuse or at risk of significant harm or are in need of protection, then call the Police on 999 and/or your local Social Services.

-If the matter is not immediate, please speak to the person on site responsible for welfare or contact a member of our Safeguarding and Compliance Team by calling 0345 1297129.
+If the matter is not immediate, please speak to the person on site responsible for welfare or contact a member of our Safeguarding and Compliance Team by calling 0345 129 7129 (Calls to an 0345 number are charged at a standard rate (calls from mobile phones may vary).
+Calls may be recorded for training and monitoring purposes).

-In either circumstance, please also complete the Child Protection Incident form.
+In either circumstance, please also complete the Safeguarding Incident form.
 This form should be used to record the details of any concern they wish to report.
-A copy should be sent to the British Gymnastics Safeguarding and Compliance team at email@example.com
+A copy should be sent to the British Gymnastics Safeguarding and Compliance team at email@example.com.

 We will then be able to provide an appropriate response and effect liaison with all relevant agencies and persons concerned.
 All efforts will be made to keep the information confidential.
 The information will only be shared with those that need to know in the best interests of the child, young person or vulnerable adult.
 The form should be completed for all types of concern, even where no immediate action may be necessary.